 I may receive a small commission at no additional cost to you.

 See full disclosure here.

-This tiered flower bed is a crazy mess, but every year it is getting better.
+This sloped flower bed is a bit of a crazy mess, but every year it is getting better.
 I made some changes this spring and I’ve got some more to make this fall.
 My goal is to have consistent three season color in this perennial bed with perennials in mass plantings.
 Want to know more about designing your own 3-season perennial garden, be sure to check out: Designing with Perennials for 3 Seasons of Bloom.

 This flower bed has come a long way in three years and I’m loving the progress so far.
 If you haven’t already seen the makeover of this garden, check it out when you’ve finished up here.
 Right now, it’s pretty much all about the coneflowers, black-eyed Susan, phlox, balloon flower, coreopsis and the last of the daylilies in this flower bed.